dario97/finfit-backend/README.md

 # FinFit
 FinFit is my personal project developed in Golang focused on personal finances managment.
-My goal is put all my knowledge into practice, applying the best practices such as TDD and hexagonal architecture.
+My goal is put all my knowledge into practice, applying the best practices such as TDD, DDD and hexagonal architecture.